A Signal Temporal Logic Motion Planner for Bird Diverter Installation Tasks with Multi-Robot Aerial Systems: Experimental Results

 \section{Experimental Results}

-To prove the validity and effectiveness of the proposed planning approach, we carried out numerical simulations in MATLAB.
-At this stage, the actual vehicle dynamics and the trajectory tracking controller were not modeled.
-Then we performed simulations on the Gazebo robotics simulator to verify the feasibility of the trajectories exploiting the benefits of software-in-the-loop simulations~\cite{Baca2020mrs, Silano2019SMC}.
-Finally, field experiments in a mock-up scenario were performed to demonstrate the viability of the method for a real application.
-These experiments aim to demonstrate: (i) the compliance of the planned trajectories with the mission requirements; (ii) the need for the~\ac{STL} motion planner in order to meet the mission specifications, as the~\ac{MILP} formulation is not enough by itself; (iii) the capability to replan missions under~\ac{UAV} failures; (iv) a comparison of the solutions with and without the energy-aware feature; and (v) the feasibility of the method in real-world scenarios.
+To validate and assess the effectiveness of our proposed planning approach, we conducted a series of simulations and experiments.
+Initially, numerical simulations were carried out using MATLAB, where the actual vehicle dynamics and trajectory tracking controller were not explicitly modeled.
+This allowed us to evaluate the planning algorithm's performance and gain valuable insights into its behavior.
+Subsequently, to further verify the feasibility of the generated trajectories and leverage the benefits of software-in-the-loop simulations~\cite{Baca2020mrs, Silano2019SMC}, we conducted additional simulations using the Gazebo robotics simulator.
+Finally, field experiments performed in a mock-up scenario that closely resembles real-world conditions demonstrated the practical applicability of the proposed method.

+These experiments aimed to showcase several aspects: (i) the adherence of the planned trajectories to the mission requirements, (ii) the necessity of the~\ac{STL} motion planner in meeting the mission specifications, as the~\ac{MILP} formulation alone is insufficient, (iii) the capability of our approach to handle~\ac{UAV} failures and perform mission replanning, (iv) a comparison of the solutions obtained with and without the energy-aware feature, and (v) the feasibility of our method in real-world scenarios.

-The optimization method was coded using MATLAB R2019b, with the~\ac{MILP} formulated using the CVX framework and the~\ac{STL} motion planner using the CasADi library and IPOPT as solver.
-All numerical simulations were run on a computer with an i7-8565U processor (\SI{1.80}{\giga\hertz}) and $32$GB of RAM running on Ubuntu 20.04.
-Videos with the experimental results can be found at~\url{http://mrs.felk.cvut.cz/bird-diverter-ar}.
+The optimization algorithm was implemented using MATLAB R2019b, with the~\ac{MILP} formulated using the CVX framework\footnote{\url{http://cvxr.com/cvx/}}, and the~\ac{STL} motion planner implemented using the CasADi library\footnote{\url{https://web.casadi.org/}} with IPOPT\footnote{\url{https://coin-or.github.io/Ipopt/}} as the solver.
+Within CVX, the choice of heuristic for solving the~\ac{MILP} problem was left to the framework itself.
+All numerical simulations and experiments were conducted on a computer equipped with an i7-8565U processor (\SI{1.80}{\giga\hertz}) and 32GB of RAM, running on the Ubuntu 20.04 operating system.
+For more detailed information and visual demonstrations of the experimental results, we provide videos that can be accessed at \url{http://mrs.felk.cvut.cz/bird-diverter-ar}.